 - Course or provider concerns: Questions about your chosen institution or programme

-- Financial documentation gaps: Unclear source of funds or insufficient evidence
+- Financial documentation gaps: Unclear source of funds, sudden large deposits, or insufficient evidence

 AI Interview for UK Student Visa